denisevice/checklist-trello-bot/README.md

     - Assign a label
     - Archive the card

-At OCTO we have developped this power-up for internal use (HR hiring) and for our customers (Factory workshops management, Administrative processes) and share it with you!
+At OCTO we have developped this power-up for internal use (HR hiring) and for our customers (Factory workshops management, Administrative processes) and share it with you!\n
+If you use Trello for process management, check it out:

 ## Why use checklist templates?
-If you use Trello for process management, check it out:
 - Users love it!
   - Checklists are added only when needed.
   - New checklists are added on top and clearly show the required actions